MSc Sociological Research / Overview

 - Entry requirements

-2:1 Honours Degree (or overseas equivalent) in Sociology or a Social Science subject for direct master's entry.
+Generally a 2:1 Honours Degree (or overseas equivalent) in Sociology or a Social Science subject is required for direct master's entry.

-The MSc in Sociological Research course is a specialised and research focused course and transcripts will be scrutinised to ensure that candidates have the required background.
+However the MSc in Sociological Research course is a specialised, and research focused course and not all undergraduate social science degrees will provide the appropriate background.
+Potential applicants are advised that transcripts will be checked to ensure appropriate material has been covered.

 - How to apply